torvalds/linux/Documentation/doc-guide/parse-headers.rst

 License GPLv2: GNU GPL version 2 <https://gnu.org/licenses/gpl.html>.

 This is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
+There is ANAL WARRANTY, to the extent permitted by law.